ArianGohari/spring-boot-demo/README.md

 ### Lombok

-The [Lombok](https://projectlombok.org) library is being used to reduce boilerplate code in Java classes
+The [Lombok](https://projectlombok.org) library is being used to reduce boilerplate code in Java classes.

 ### Deployment